doodleEsc/wezterm-config/README.md

 - ##### Things You Might Want to Change:

-  - [./config/domains.lua](./config/domains.lua) for custom SSH/WSL domains
     - [./config/launch.lua](./config/launch.lua) for preferred shells and its paths

 ---